MattCheetham/HarvestKit-Swift/README.md

 ## Requirements

-- iOS 9.1+ / tvOS 9.0+
+- iOS 9.1+ / tvOS 9.0+ / OS X 10.10+
 - Xcode 7.1+

 ## Installation

 Add this project as a submodule into git repository, drag the project file inside your project.
-Add “HarvestKit” or “HarvestKitTV” as an embedded library in project settings
+Add “HarvestKitiOS”, “HarvestKittvOS” or “HarvestKitOSX” as an embedded library in project settings.

-## CocoaPods
+## CocoaPods / Catharge

 Not yet, but I’m working on it